 Tracy Warren has more than 20 years of experience in communications and media relations, including 10 years in the electric utility sector.
 Her experience includes managing state and national media and public awareness campaigns, serving as press secretary for a presidential campaign and two Members of Congress, and directing communications for national issue advocacy and trade organizations.
 Most recently, Tracy directed the Macro Grid Initiative, a partnership of the American Council of Renewable Energy and Americans for a Clean Energy Grid where she built a diverse coalition in support of expanding high-voltage transmission.
 At NRECA Tracy led communications for NRECA’s research and development program focused on grid modernization, beneficial electrification, distributed energy resources, and rate design.
 Tracy graduated Magna Cum Laude from the University of Virginia with a BA in English and Chinese, where she also received a Masters in English Literature.

-Anita Moreno earned an Associate Degree in Accounting from Northwestern MI College, Traverse City, Michigan and CWCP certification (Certified Workers’ Compensational Professional) from Michigan State University, Lansing, MI.
-These degrees and her Bachelor degree helped her focus on a rewarding Human Resources career within the Casino and Automotive industries in Michigan and later in Georgia.
+Anita Moreno earned an Associate Degree in Accounting from Northwestern Michigan College in Traverse City, MI and a CWCP certification (Certified Workers’ Compensational Professional) from Michigan State University in Lansing, MI.
+These degrees, along with a Bachelors Degree in Organizational Development from Spring Arbor University in Spring Arbor, MI, helped her to focus on a rewarding Human Resources career within the Casino and Automotive industries in Michigan and later in Georgia.
+She attended the MIP (Management Internship Program) and received a certification through the University of Wisconsin-Madison.
 Anita spent 16 years in the electrical utility industry with Flint Energies in central Georgia.
-While at Flint, she started her career directly under the VP of Corporate Services as an Organizational Coordinator.
-She received a Bachelor degree, Organizational Development, Spring Arbor University, Spring Arbor, Michigan.
-In her specialized talent and enthusiasm for Human Resources she recruited new talent for Flint and developed a Line Technician training program for the 17 counties served by the utility.
-Soon after, she was promoted to Manager of Member Services managing Field Services, the Call Center and Front line operations for the electric cooperative.
-She attended the MIP (Management Internship Program) and received a certification through the University of WI, Madison, Wisconsin.
+While at Flint she started her career directly under the VP of Corporate Services as an Organizational Coordinator, using her specialized talent and enthusiasm for Human Resources to recruit new talent for Flint and develop a Line Technician training program for the 17 counties served by the utility.
+Soon after she was promoted to Manager of Member Services, managing Field Services, the Call Center, and Frontline operations for the electric cooperative.
 Most recently, Anita served as the Director of Member Advocacy.
 In this role she worked closely with local CAP’s and other agencies finding resources to help Flint’s members pay for their utilities at an average of $1.5M/year.
-She also helped pilot the first fuel switch home in Georgia through WE Together.
+She also helped pilot the first fuel switch home in Georgia through W/E Together.